Bolmstead/discord_scraper/README.md

 automation loop, a decision engine, a blockchain execution path, a persistence layer, a management dashboard, and alerting around the critical failure points.

-For recruiters and hiring teams, it shows the ability to connect messy real-world inputs to high-stakes automated actions while still building the supporting tools that make the system usable, inspectable, and maintainable.
+It connects messy real-world inputs to high-stakes automated actions while still providing the supporting tools that make the system usable, inspectable, and maintainable.